 Each peer tutor may provide up to 10 hours of tutoring per week, but they are not required to work all those hours.
 For example, some weeks they are fully booked with tutorials, and other times they will not meet with any students; it depends on student demand and the tutor's availability.

 Subject tutoring appointments may be held between 9:00 am and 11:00 pm seven days a week.
-Tutors enter their availability and manage appointments on Accudemia.
+Tutors enter their availability and manage appointments on WCONLINE.

-The Office of Learning, Advising, and Balance (the LAB) is open from 9:00 am–5:00 pm, Monday through Friday.
+The Office of Learning, Advising, and Balance (the LAB) is open between 9:00 am and 5:00 pm, Monday through Friday.
 After-hours appointments may be held in the library or other public study areas on campus.

 The LAB recognizes all Mills College breaks and holidays.
 Tutoring ends on the last day of classes each semester.

 Tutors are students with at least a 3.0 GPA in the subject they are tutoring, with an overall cumulative GPA of 2.8 and above.
 Selection of tutors is based mainly on faculty nominations.
 Tutors must have strong interpersonal skills, be able to maintain confidentiality at all times, and be sensitive to the needs of students seeking peer tutoring.
 Students may not tutor for a course in which they are concurrently enrolled.

 If you think you’d make a good peer tutor for a particular course, please contact the professor.
 They may send a recommendation for you to firstname.lastname@example.org; we also solicit nominations before the semester begins.
 Once we receive the nomination, we will send information on next steps.